barbariska108/terraform-aws-testlab/README.md

 - CloudWatch Groups
 - SessionManager for auth to the EC2
 - Traffic redirect from private app to public bastion
-- More clear README.md (with module attributes and usage)

 _But, I plan to fix it ASAP..._